-Management of the specific problems of trade shows and exhibitions will be discussed, including design, construction and regulations.
+Management of the specific problems of trade shows and exhibitions will be discussed, including construction and regulations.
 Logistics for planning events including crowd control, special effects, lighting and the decorations and audio are covered.
 Procedures for conducting fairs, festivals, sporting events, and grand openings are presented.
 (3 Lec.)

-TRAV 7371 Cooperative Work Experience (3) (Former course prefix/number TRA 240)
+TRAV 7371 Cooperative Work Experience (3)